2021–2026 NCAA conference realignment: Horizon League

 On January 22, 2022, CBSSports.com reported that UIC would leave the Horizon League for the MVC in July.
 This report was confirmed on January 26 when UIC was unveiled as a new MVC member, effective that July.
 The Horizon League dropped to 11 members going forward.

 On July 6, 2022, the Ohio Valley Conference (OVC) and Horizon League announced their plans to merge their respective men's tennis leagues effective in the 2022–23 academic year, as already noted.
 OVC members that sponsor the sport, as well as Belmont, which had left the OVC days earlier for the Missouri Valley Conference, now compete as Horizon affiliate members.
 Chicago State also became an affiliate member in both men's and women's tennis.
 The Horizon's men's tennis membership expanded to 11 through the 2023–24 season, but after that season dropped to 10 with full OVC member Lindenwood dropping men's tennis along with eight other NCAA sports.
-It dropped to 8 members for the 2025–26 season with the departure of Chicago State tennis, which is joining the rest of the school's sports in the Northeast Conference, and the elimination of the men's tennis program of affiliate Eastern Illinois.
+It dropped to 8 members for the 2025–26 season with the departure of Chicago State tennis, which joined the rest of the school's sports in the Northeast Conference, and the elimination of the men's tennis program of affiliate Eastern Illinois.

-In 2026, Northern Illinois will rejoin the Horizon League after a nearly 30-year absence.
+In 2026, Northern Illinois rejoined the Horizon League after a nearly 30-year absence.

-Metro Atlantic Athletic Conference
+Metro Atlantic Athletic/Metro Conference

-On May 2, 2022, the MAAC announced that Mount St. Mary's University would be Monmouth's replacement in the conference starting with the 2022–23 season, maintaining the MAAC's membership at 11 schools.
+On May 2, 2022, the Metro Atlantic Athletic Conference announced that Mount St. Mary's University would be Monmouth's replacement in the conference starting with the 2022–23 season, maintaining the MAAC's membership at 11 schools.

 The MAAC would announce a further expansion in October 2023, with Merrimack and Sacred Heart joining from the NEC in July 2024.
 This brought the MAAC to its largest-ever membership total of 13.

+On May 27, 2026, the conference announced it would rename itself the Metro Conference effective that July 1.
+(Note: Not to be confused with the Metro Conference that operated from 1975–1995 before merging into Conference USA.)
+A month later, charter conference member Fairfield announced it would leave the Metro for the CAA in 2027.